 10 Questions Everyone Should Ask Themselves About Money

-2. Am I maximizing the interest rates available to me?
-Instead of worrying about low interest rates, do the best with what is available.
+- Am I maximizing the interest rates available to me?
+Instead of worrying about low-interest rates, do the best with what is available.
 Are you keeping money in an account that pays nothing when it could be earning something?
-Take steps to get the most out of what you have and when higher interest rates come along you'll be ready.
+Take steps to get the most out of what you have, and when higher interest rates come along, you'll be ready.

-3. What career choices can I make so I have skills that are in high demand even in a bad economy?
+- What career choices can I make, so I have skills that are in high demand, even in a bad economy?
 Investing in your career is a smart move.
 Keep your skills current and continue learning new ones, and you’ll be more likely to weather a downturn with minimal loss of income.

-5. What is the best way to invest so I do ok no matter who is elected?
+- What is the best way to invest, so I do ok no matter who is elected?
 Keeping your eye on long term goals is key to investing success.
 Don’t let an upcoming election alter your long-term investing plans.
 You need a plan that can weather a lifetime of political changes.

-6. What risks will I incur if I buy higher yielding investments?
-If something is paying super-sized yields treat it like a giant “proceed with caution” sign.
+- What risks will I incur if I buy higher-yielding investments?
+If something is paying super-sized yields, treat it like a giant “proceed with caution” sign.
 Ask what conditions might turn this seemingly good investment into a bad one.
 If you understand the risks, then proceed with only a small part of your portfolio — not the whole thing.

-7. Am I more concerned about temporary losses (volatility) or a permanent change of lifestyle (being forced to live on less)?
-Study past bear markets and you’ll see that market downturns — even those that last several years — are temporary events when viewed over a decade or two.
-Focus on your life-time goals and don't let any temporary drama distract you.
+- Am I more concerned about temporary losses (volatility) or a permanent change of lifestyle (being forced to live on less)?
+Study past bear markets and you’ll see those market downturns — even those that last several years — are temporary events when viewed over a decade or two.
+Focus on your lifetime goals, and don't let any temporary drama distract you.

-8. When would be the best age for me to access my (Social Security/Pension)….
-So that my life long retirement income is as secure as possible?
+- When would be the best age for me to access my (Social Security/Pension) so that my life long retirement income is as secure as possible?
 The trade-off for early access to many income sources is less security in retirement.
 Is that really what you want?
 Re-frame the way you think about these things so you can bring more financial security to your retirement years.

-9. What is the best way for me to track my progress toward my financial goals?
+- What is the best way for me to track my progress toward my financial goals?
 Figure a way to track how much you save each year and what your net worth is.
-Tracking financial accounts, savings goals and progress toward paying off debt keeps you focused on the positive direction you are headed – and helps you quickly become aware of times where things are stagnating.
-If you really want to beef up your financial success you’ll find a way to track key metrics.
+Tracking financial accounts, savings goals, and progress toward paying off debt keeps you focused on the positive direction you are headed – and helps you quickly become aware of times where things are stagnating.
+If you want to beef up your financial success, you’ll find a way to track key metrics.

-10. How can I make sure a sharp downturn in the stock market does not affect my planned retirement date?
+- How can I make sure a sharp downturn in the stock market does not affect my planned retirement date?
 Market downturns are inevitable.
-If all your money is in the market the year you plan to retire, the downturn can be devastating.
+If all your money is in the market the year you plan to retire; the downturn can be devastating.
 Don’t let that happen!
-Make sure the money you have in the market is not money you’ll need to live on in the next ten years.
+Make sure the money you have in the market is not money; you’ll need to live on in the next ten years.
 With a well-structured retirement income plan, a market downturn should not force you to change your retirement date.